Sample Exercise to Learn How to Create an A2J Guided Interview and an A2J Template

 1. The form we’re automating uses Times New Roman font in size 12.
 Change your font family and font size to match that.

 2. Next add a custom header by clicking the “Custom Header” button Custom header.png.
 Once you create the custom header, a text editor will appear (see figure 12).
 In that editor, choose to center align the text by clicking the center align button center align.png.
-Type “Sample Template for Testing with A2J Author Version 6.0”.
+Type “Sample Template for Testing with A2J Author”.
 Embolden the text by clicking the bold button Bold symbol.png.
 Also change the font size to 14 since this is a heading font and size buttons.png.
 Click “Save & Close”.
 We don’t need any of the other options on this tab for this exercise, but if you want to learn more about the Template Options, check out this section of the A2J Authoring Guide.

 Custom header editor.png